864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Today’s wireless technology and the cloud have offered M2M networks a broader range of connectivity and more standardized protocols.

-Also, advanced machine sensory equipment and software has connected floor operation with office management and allowed them both to access and transfer data simultaneously in real-time which helps the entire production line keep track with recent market conditions.
+Also, advanced machine sensory equipment and software have connected floor operation with office management and allowed them both to access and transfer data simultaneously in real-time which helps the entire production line keep track of recent market conditions.

 Enhanced Humans